South Hill Natural Area East

-South Hill Natural Area East (SHNA-East) is the most heavily used natural area ICNL manages, and the most proximate to Ithaca College's built campus.
-The ecological richness and established trail systems in these 365 acres provide a multitude of opportunities for the Ithaca community.
+South Hill Natural Area East is the largest of the ICNL reserves with 365 acres, the most proximate to Ithaca College's main campus, and the most heavily used.
+The biophysical diversity and established trail systems provide a multitude of opportunities for teaching, research, production and recreation.

-Before the college’s acquisition of what is now SHNA-East, the land was used for agriculture and animal husbandry.
-Evidence of these land uses are still readily apparent to the trained eye in the form of stone walls and wire fence lines dissecting SHNA-East’s forests.
-Nowadays, SHNA East provides an excellent environment for education due to its close proximity to campus and diversity of forest types and habitats.
-Clubs and athletic teams take advantage of well-preserved trails, and rare communities provide research and teaching opportunities to many ENVS classes.
-The nature tour loop and extending trail systems also offer valuable learning opportunities and miles of forests, meadows, and wetlands for students, faculty, staff, and neighbors to simply get away from it all.
+Before the college’s acquisition of this land in the first half of the 20th century it was used for agriculture and livestock.
+Evidence of these land uses is still readily apparent to the trained eye in the form of stone walls, remnant hedgerow trees, and wire fence lines.
+Today the reserve provides an excellent outdoor classroom for courses due to its close proximity to campus and diversity of forest types and habitats.
+Student organizations, athletic teams, and other visitors, meanwhile, take advantage of the diverse set of well established trails.